Setting up a crushing plant means digging a deep hole.

 We’ve found that focusing on completing one frame at a time expedites the setup process.

 There’s some appeal to the idea of working on multiple frames simultaneously – this approach could, in theory, be more efficient if it was carried out perfectly.
 In practicality, it results in disorganization.
-Working on five frames at once is like working on five different cars at once in one garage; there will be disparate parts and pieces everywhere, and it’ll be hard to tell where anyone machine is in the process.
+Working on five frames at once is like working on five different cars at once in one garage; there will be disparate parts and pieces everywhere, and it’ll be hard to tell where any machine is in the process.

 Focusing on one frame at a time results in a more ordered approach, with tasks that are achievable in clear sequences.
 Additionally, getting a frame finished is a morale booster.
 Teams appreciate having clear accomplishments to pursue.